morinted/pickleball-shuffler/README.md

 # Jumbled doubles

-Mix up your pickleball matches
+Mix up your doubles matches

+Made for pickleball but compatible with anything that has teams of two facing off against each other.

 1. Play with everyone.
 1. Play against everyone.